alisadek/posts-table/README.md

 ## Additional Features/Improvements (Not Implemented)

-In addition to the required features, here are some additional features that could have been added if I had more time:
+In addition to the required features, here are some additional features that could be added:
 - Sorting functionality to arrange posts based on different criteria (e.g., title, author).
 - User interface enhancements such as animations, tooltips, or progress indicators.
 - Error handling and displaying meaningful error messages to the user.